Jesus’ Calling of the 12 Disciples

 “God be merciful to me a sinner.”

 Jesus said the publican went to his house justified rather than the Pharisee because the publican repented.
 Jesus came not to call the righteous but sinners to repentance.

 When Levi heard Jesus’ call, he left everything to follow Him.
-He had a glimpse of the celestial Kingdom, and the money he got for his labour no longer piqued his interest.
+He had a glimpse of the celestial Kingdom, and the money he got for his labor no longer piqued his interest.
 He threw a large party and invited all of his friends because he was delighted that Jesus had called him to be a disciple.
 He most likely wanted them to hear the narrative of Jesus as well.
 Jesus was delighted to preach to them because He saw their need for a Saviour and tried to assist them.